MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

 - It is a Java library
 - It uses DynamoDB to checkpoint offsets and to track other workers and share the work amongst them
 - Great for reading in a distributed manner
-- We can not have more KCL applications than shards (example: in case of 6 shards, we can have up to 6 application consumers)
+- We can not have more KCL applications than shards (eg. in case of 6 shards, we can have up to 6 application consumers)

 ## Amazon Kinesis Firehose